- Our Party

 What began with a small group of activists in Colorado has become America's third largest political party.
 We are proud of our heritage and the progress we have made since 1971.
 And the best is yet to come!

-1972 - First national convention held in June in Denver, Colorado.
+1972 - First national convention is held in June in Denver, Colorado.
 John Hospers, a philosophy professor at the University of Southern California, is nominated as presidential candidate.
 Libertarian Party vice presidential candidate Tonie Nathan becomes the first woman in U.S. history to receive an electoral vote.

 1976 - Presidential candidate Roger MacBride and running mate David Bergland gain ballot status in 32 states and receive over 170,000 votes.
 Newsweek magazine notes that Libertarians are gaining “unique appeal on both the left and right.”